wan19990901/SC_conf/notes.md

 Plots and experiments for different N

-1: Fix features (by selection)
+1: Fix features (by selection) (select on ROC or final results?); Run a BERT regression on CoT directly.

-2: Run different tests on different N and optimization methods
+2: Run different tests on different N and optimization methods run all data, how to pick best model? (acc vs steps)

-3: Viz
+3: llama

-4: clean data (make sure 2.0 == 2)
+4: Viz more.